Alaska 1964 Earthquake Pictures -

 This was recorded on Blueberry Road near the northeast corner of Northern Lights Blvd.

 Buildings moved off their foundations left and right.
-Buildings torn apart, compressed and strong I-beams were twisted into what more closely resembled red licorice candy vines.
+Buildings were torn apart, compressed and strong I-beams were twisted into what more closely resembled red licorice candy vines.

 The power of this quake was unimaginable.
 And even those of us Alaskans who experienced it, will never be able to forget the memories that haunt us to this day.